ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Do you have particular performance or scaling requirements?
 Some languages are much faster than others for specific types of tasks.
 Haskell is famously inefficient at string manipulation, and C is famously fast at most things, though there are other languages that, for certain problems, approach or exceed the speed of C while providing an easier and more friendly coding environment.
 * Is there a particular framework that might be a good starting point in a particular language?
 React Native, for example, is a powerful cross-platform mobile language that requires JavaScript or TypeScript.

-In the enterprise setting, I recommend languages with static type systems, such as Golang, TypeScript, Rust, etc., so that the compiler can do more heavy lifting for ensuring code correctness, so that those constraints are visible to other developers, and so you don't run into that category of issue at runtime.
-You should strive for a local development environment where the tools are finding errors before your code is executed, called compile time checks.
-Fixing a compile time check is in general much faster and cheaper than fixing a runtime issue, and also by virtue of the fact that it's automated is better equipped than a runtime check to reliably find problems.
+In the enterprise setting, I recommend languages with static type systems, such as Golang, TypeScript, Rust, etc.  With a static type system the compiler does more of the heavy lifting for ensuring code correctness.
+You should strive for a local development environment where the tools are finding errors before your code is executed.
+Fixing a compile time issue is in general much faster and cheaper than fixing a runtime issue.

 #### Code Style And Formatting